huangjy-pku/huangjy-pku.github.io/_news/announcement_2.md

 inline: true
 ---

-Graduate and receive my B.E. degree from PKU.
+Graduate and receive my B.E. from PKU.